Itailevi420/vimwiki/IBM-2022-SYSTEMS.md

                          check out colin paice blog

-SYSZEN      :
+IOCDS       : the disk parametor file. in Hercules its the tk4-.cnf ADRDSSU     : Important application that helps to manage datasets SYSZEN      :
 IKJEFT01    : The load module of "TSO"
 DFHSIP      : CICS loadmodule.
+HASJES20    : Jes2 loadmodule.
+ISTES01     : VTAM loadmodule.
+SYSRES      : the IPL disk to start MVS. in Hercules its calld MVSRES in IOCDS HSA         : The name of the REAL MEMORY buffer that is used for the disks
+              and other devices that is configured in IOCDS.

 ```
 TSO COMMANDS:

 to allocate a logical file <foo> to jes internal reader thus submitting a job.
 ALLOC FI(FOO) SYSOUT WRITER(INTRDR)

+TSO HOMETEST  ---> shows the ip address of the LPAR your in
 ```
 VTAM        : the networking manager of z/OS has 8 char addresses to each
               connection like in the tcp/ip world but with ip addresses.